carlochess/uchuva/README.md

 ## Related projects
 Pegasus, Swift parallel scripting language, Dagman, Taverna, Apache airavata, Galaxy, OnlineHPC, Kepler

+## Why does my project is call by a super heroe name?
+Because i believe that your project would save too many lives and therefore the planet :)

 ## Disclaimer
  - Thanks to [Colorado Reed's](https://bl.ocks.org/cjrd/6863459) for creating the d3.graph.editor.
  - Also thanks to the creators of Angular file manager